A Safe and Supportive Learning Environment

 Safeguarding by Age Group

-Our safeguarding approach evolves with age, ensuring students receive the right balance of independence and care.
-For younger learners (ages 9–12), House Parents and Welfare Managers provide close supervision, daily check-ins, and structured routines.
-Activities and free time are always accompanied, helping students build confidence in a safe, nurturing setting.
+Our safeguarding approach evolves with each age group to provide the right balance of care and independence.
+For younger students (ages 9–12), House Parents and Welfare Managers provide close daily supervision, structured routines, and accompanied activities, creating a safe and nurturing environment.

 Can’t find the course you’re looking for?
 Explore award-winning courses across Oxford, Cambridge, Harrow and more.